bareos/bareos/README.md

 ### LICENSES

-The Bareos Web-Frontend is licensed under AGPL Version 3.
+The Bareos WebUI is licensed under AGPL Version 3.
 You can find a copy of this license in [LICENSE.txt](LICENSE.txt).

 * Zend Framework 2 - BSD 3-Clause License
 * Twitter Bootstrap - Apache License v2.0
 * jQuery - MIT License
 * jqplot - dual licensed under MIT License and GPL Version 2 License